rayzen2002/sequelize/readme.md

 sequelize-cli init
 ```

-after that, a structure will be created to us, structure that will guide us on the process of using Sequelize to interact with our Database.
+After that, a structure will be created to us, structure that will guide us on the process of using Sequelize to interact with our Database.

 The first step is changing the arquive config.json, turning it on config.js to pass our Database information.